Attaching LLDB to production Electron.js builds on macOS

 The target.source-map

-setting consist of a sequence of pairs that allows us
+setting consist of a

-to re-map the base directories of the original source files to a base directory
+of the original source files to a base directory of our own.

 For example, we can map